Samuel Alito: Nomination and confirmation

 Democrats on the committee asked Alito about his past association with the conservative group Concerned Alumni of Princeton.
 Alito said that he had listed an affiliation with the group on his application to Ronald Reagan's Justice Department in order to establish his conservative credentials: "You have to look at the question that I was responding to and the form that I was filling out...
 I was applying for a position in the Reagan administration.
 And my answers were truthful statements, but what I was trying to outline were the things that were relevant to obtaining a political position."
 But during the confirmation hearings, he disavowed the group, whose views were criticized as racist and sexist, saying: "I disavow them.
 I deplore them.
 They represent things that I have always stood against and I can't express too strongly."

-The American Civil Liberties Union (ACLU) formally opposed the nomination of Alito.
-The ACLU has only taken this step three other times in its entire history, opposing the nominations of William Rehnquist, Robert Bork and Brett Kavanaugh.
+The American Civil Liberties Union (ACLU) formally opposed Alito's nomination to the Supreme Court.
+The ACLU has only taken this step three other times in its entire history, opposing the nominations of William Rehnquist, Robert Bork, and Brett Kavanaugh.
 In releasing its report on Alito, ACLU Executive Director Anthony Romero said, "At a time when our president has claimed unprecedented authority to spy on Americans and jail terrorism suspects indefinitely, America needs a Supreme Court justice who will uphold our precious civil liberties.
 Alito's record shows a willingness to support government actions that abridge individual freedoms."

 Debate on the nomination began in the full Senate on January 25.
-After a failed filibuster attempt by Senator John Kerry, the Senate confirmed Alito to the Supreme Court on January 31 by a vote of 58–42, with four Democratic senators, Tim Johnson, Robert Byrd, Kent Conrad and Ben Nelson, voting for confirmation and one Republican, Lincoln Chafee, and an Independent, Jim Jeffords, voting against.
-Alito became the 110th justice, the second Italian-American, and the 11th Catholic in the history of the Supreme Court, and the fifth Catholic on the Court at the time he assumed office.
+After a failed filibuster attempt by Senator John Kerry, the Senate confirmed Alito to the Supreme Court on January 31 by a vote of 58–42.
+All Senate Republicans voted in favor of confirmation except Lincoln Chafee, and all Senate Democrats voted against confirmation except Tim Johnson, Robert Byrd, Kent Conrad, and Ben Nelson.
+An Independent, Jim Jeffords, voted against confirmation.
+Alito was sworn in as an associate justice of the Supreme Court later that day.
+He became the 110th justice, the second Italian-American, the 11th Catholic in the history of the Supreme Court, the fifth Catholic on the Court at the time he assumed office, and one of six on the Court as of 2024.

 Because Alito joined the Court mid-term, he did not participate in the decisions of most of the early cases in the Court term because he had not heard arguments for them.
 These decisions were released with an 8-member Court; none were 4–4, so Alito would not have been the deciding vote in any of them if he had participated.
 Only three of these cases – Garcetti v.
 Ceballos, Hudson v.
 Michigan, and Kansas v.
 Marsh – were reargued since a tie needed to be broken.